 Although a small military contingent set up camp at Albany in 1826, the first permanent residents did not settle there until 1831.
-The Swan River Colony, which was to become Perth, was pioneered by free settlers who were required to show that they had ‘improved’ their land before being granted title.
+The first WA settlers arrived in the Swan River Colony, which was to become Perth, in 1829.
+They were free settlers who were required to show that they had ‘improved’ their land before being granted title.
 However, beyond the immediate margins of the Swan River, the soil proved poor and the colony struggled for some decades.
 More

 Dairy Australia asserts that the first commercial cheese factory in Australia was that of the Van Diemen’s Land (VDL) Company in Tasmania in the 1820s.
-However, there is no mention of that company’s cheese until 1830.
+However, although the company was founded in 1825 there is no record of their cheese until 1830.
 Cheese-makers in Bathurst, NSW, were certainly producing commercial quantities of cheese, including the famous Rankin’s cheese, by 1826, establishing the area as Australia’s first cheese region.
 More

 Damper, the traditional bushman’s bread originally made from flour, water and salt and cooked in the campfire, was first mentioned in Memoirs edited by Barron Field, judge of the Supreme Court of New South Wales from 1817 to 1824.
 According to the Australian Dictionary Centre the name is derived from a Lancashire expression meaning “something that damps the appetite”.
 Modern recipes often include baking soda or self raising flour, beer, butter or powdered milk.